 Your child should be prepared by you, their foster family, the CPS caseworker, and by you about what to expect when it comes to seeing you in prison or jail.
 Different facilities have different rules about visitation, so I cannot tell you exactly what your child will encounter when it comes to a vitiation session.
 However, I can provide some advice that I can provide to apply across the board for any child whose parent, like you, is incarcerated.

 You can write letters to your child (if you are allowed to do so) telling your child how excited you are to see him or her.
-It is a big deal when you can see your child while you are incarcerated and you want to lay the groundwork to make sure your child understands just how happy you are to be able to see him or her.
+It is a big deal when you can see your child while you are incarcerated, and you want to lay the groundwork to make sure your child understands just how happy you are to be able to see him or her.
 Sending a short, upbeat letter or message to your child is a great idea as long as the court orders and CPS allow you to do that.

 Another thing that is odd for people who are engaging in their first prison visitation session with a child is that there will be a glass partition in between you and your child in most cases.
-This partition is there to protect the people visiting you and to make sure that contraband is not passed between you and your guest.
+This partition is there to protect the people visiting you and make sure that contraband is not passed between you and your guest.

 How will your child’s foster parents react to your child’s visit with you?

 It is natural for your child's foster family to want to protect your child.
 For one, it is their responsibility to do so.
-Their ability to protect your child is job number one as far as the State of Texas is concerned.
+Their ability to protect your child is job number one, as far as the State of Texas is concerned.
 From this vantage point, it is understandable that they would want to avoid any situations that could lead to harm being inflicted upon your child or even your child becoming upset or irritated.

-The caregiver will need to be prepared for this reaction and will themselves need to remember that the primary objective of the visit is to allow the child to see you and to further whatever goals are in place as far as permanency is concerned for your child.
+The caregiver will need to be prepared for this reaction and will need to remember that the primary objective of the visit is to allow the child to see you and further whatever goals are in place as far as permanency is concerned for your child.